 Did John the Baptist, the Lord Jesus, and the Apostles preach that our goal is to be saved to go to Heaven when we die?
 Think about it.
 Did they preach about a heavenly city that has foundations?

-The problem in God's creation is not where we live, it is what kind of person we are.
+The problem in God’s creation is not where we live; it is what kind of people we are.

 I have no doubt Adam and Eve exist somewhere in the universe.
 I don’t think they are in Hell or the Lake of Fire.
 They are living somewhere in some kind of spiritual condition, having friends and perhaps a family around them.

-But I imagine they would prefer being in a physical body and living on the earth in the Garden of Eden.
+But I imagine they would prefer being in physical bodies and living on the earth in the Garden of Eden.
 What do you think about that?
 Maybe it is not as pleasant living in a spirit form in the spirit world as we have imagined.